paymill/paymill-oxid/README.md

 - Merge the content with your Oxid installation.
 - Import the install.sql to your database.
-- In your administration backend activate the Paymill plugin.
+- In your administration backend activate the PAYMILL plugin.
-- Go to the configuration section where you can insert your private and public key (that you can find in your Paymill cockpit [https://app.paymill.de/](https://app.paymill.de/ "Paymill cockpit")).
+- Go to the configuration section where you can insert your private and public key (that you can find in your PAYMILL cockpit [https://app.paymill.de/](https://app.paymill.de/ "Paymill cockpit")).

-# Activate Paymill Payment
+# Activate PAYMILL Payment

-To activate Paymill payment follow these steps:
+To activate PAYMILL payment follow these steps:

 - In the main menu goto **Shopeinstellungen > Zahlungsarten**
 - Choose the payment method you want to activate